Vegetarian Bourguignon does not roll off the tongue the same way that beef Bourguignon or in the proper French Boeuf Bourguignon does. I love

 - 3 tablespoon flour I use gluten free flour

 - 3 – 4 thyme sprigs

-- Melt 3 4 tbsp of butter or heat up 4 tbsp of olive oil.
+- Melt 3 4 tablespoon of butter or heat up 4 tablespoon of olive oil.
 Once warmed, add your mushrooms and onions to your pot.
 You do not want to mix them often as you want them to brown on all sides.